100 Questions to Ask Kids – Great Conversation Starters

 Such a colorful world lived inside my little boy’s head.
 He had such innocent incomprehension of reality, that it made me want to daydream about having a pet beluga whale, too.

-It’s so insightful to take a peek into what’s going on in our kids’ heads.
-And to help with that, we can ask them leading questions, questions that open up the door to their world, so we can look through it, understand them better, and remember what it’s like to be a kid.
+Asking kids questions is one of the best ways to take a peek into what’s going on in our kids’ minds and to take a step into their world of imagination.
+They can be funny questions, silly questions, simple questions, thoughtful questions, and even serious questions.
+These questions will open up the door to their world so we can look through it and remember what it’s like to be a kid.

 100 Questions to Ask Kids